ethack/tht/README.md

 tht
 ```

-You can also start it without the wrapper script with a docker command.
-This method will not have all the same convenience features as the script.
+You can also start THT with a docker command.
+This method will not have all the same convenience features as the wrapper script.

 **From DockerHub**
 ```bash